Don-Vicks/xcardgen/backend/SESSION_GUIDE.md

     return this.prisma.event.create({
       data: {
         ...dto,
-        userId, // Use the passed userId
+        userId, // Use the passed userId.
       },
     });
   }